-As one of the few secured cards that features a rewards program, the Discover it® Secured is one of the top cards for those with bad credit.
-It has good benefits off the back, so you're saving more with the Discover it® Secured than with the First Progress cards.
+As one of the few secured cards that features a rewards program, the Discover it® Secured Credit Card is one of the top cards for those with bad credit.
+It has good benefits off the back, so you're saving more with the Discover it® Secured Credit Card than with the First Progress cards.

-After eight months, Discover will automatically review your account to see if you are eligible to upgrade to an unsecured account.
+After seven months, Discover will automatically review your account to see if you are eligible to upgrade to an unsecured account.
 This is something First Progress cannot offer, as it doesn't issue unsecured credit cards.
-This makes the Discover it® Secured a much better long-term option than the First Progress cards.
+This makes the Discover it® Secured Credit Card a much better long-term option than the First Progress cards.

 - Discover will automatically review your account to see if you are eligible for an unsecured card after eight months.

-The Capital One® Secured Mastercard® is another good option for those with poor credit, as it comes with no annual fee and features a low minimum security deposit.
+The Capital One Platinum Secured Credit Card is another good option for those with poor credit, as it comes with $0 annual fee and features a low minimum security deposit.

 - Pay $0 annual fee.